5 Weird Portraits from Kunsthistorisches Museum in Vienna

 The Kunsthistorisches Museum in Vienna, one of the foremost museums in the world, owns rich holdings comprising artworks from seven millennia – from Ancient Egypt to the late 18th century.
 We decided to share some masterpieces from this museum with you.
 Check out 5 weird portraits from the Kunsthistorisches Museum collection that will make you wonder about human physiognomy.
 Enjoy!

-1. The Hairy Man[caption id="attachment_866" align="aligncenter" width="620"] Anonymous Artist, Peter Gonsalvus, 1580, Kunsthistorisches Museum.
-Vienna[/caption] Petrus Gonsalvus, “the man of the woods,” was born in 1537 in Tenerife.
+Petrus Gonsalvus, “the man of the woods,” was born in 1537 in Tenerife.
 His life has been well chronicled as he became famous during his lifetime because of his condition called hypertrichosis, an abnormal amount of hair growth over the body.
 Gonsalvus was a noble man, although he was never considered fully human in the eyes of his contemporaries.
-He married and had children - four of seven were also afflicted with hypertrichosis, and painted.
-It is believed that marriage between Petrus Gonsalvus and lady Catherine inspired fairy tale Beauty and the Beast.
+He married, had children (of which four out of seven were also afflicted with hypertrichosis), and painted.
+It is believed that the marriage between Petrus Gonsalvus and lady Catherine inspired the fairy tale Beauty and the Beast.